Coloring Drawings of Graphs: Introduction

 \subsubsection{Notation and important definitions}

-The graphs considered in this paper are finite multi-graphs.
-For a graph without loops and parallel edges, we use the term \emph{simple} graph.
-We write $e=uv$ for an edge $e$ in an undirected graph to indicate that $u$ and $v$ are the endpoints of $e$, and $a=(u,v)$ for an arc in a directed graph to indicate that $a$ has tail $u$ and head $v$.
-Given an undirected graph $G$, we denote by $V(G)$ its vertex- and by $E(G)$ its (multi\=/)edge-set.
-Similarly, for an orientation $D$ of $G$ we denote by $V(D)=V(G)$ its vertex-set and by $A(D)$ its (multi\=/)arc-set, and we say that $G$ is the \emph{underlying graph} of $D$.
+The graphs considered in this paper are finite multi\oldV{-}graphs.
+For a graph without loops and parallel edges, we use the term \emph{simple} graph. {An edge whose deletion increases the number of connected components is called a \emph{bridge}.
+Consequently, a graph that does not contain a bridge is called \emph{bridgeless}.} We write $e=uv$ for an edge $e$ in an undirected graph to indicate that $u$ and~$v$ are the endpoints of $e$, and $a=(u,v)$ for an arc in a directed graph to indicate that $a$ has tail~$u$ and head $v$.
+Given an undirected graph $G$, we denote by $V(G)$ its vertex\bothV{-}{ set} and by~$E(G)$ its (multi\=/)edge\bothV{-}{ }set.
+Similarly, for an orientation $D$ of $G$ we denote by $V(D)=V(G)$ its vertex\bothV{-}{ }set and by $A(D)$ its (multi\=/)arc\bothV{-}{ }set\bothV{, and w}{, which contains exactly one arc (directed in one of the two possible directions), for each edge of $G$.
+W}e say that $G$ is the \emph{underlying graph} of $D$.
 For a graph $G$ and a vertex $v \in V(G)$, we denote by $d_G(v)$ its degree in $G$, which is the number of incident edges of $v$, where loops are counted with multiplicity $2$.
-Similarly, if $D$ is a digraph and $v \in V(D)$ then by $d_D^+(v)$ ($d_D^-(v)$) we denote the out-degree (in-degree) of $v$ in $D$, i.e., the number of out-arcs (in-arcs) incident with $v$.
-Let $G$ and $G'$ be graphs.
+Similarly, if $D$ is a digraph and~\mbox{$v \in V(D)$} then by $d_D^+(v)$ ($d_D^-(v)$) we denote the out-degree (in-degree) of $v$ in $D$, \bothV{i.e.}{that is}, the number of out-arcs (in-arcs) incident with $v$.\nbothV{ We denote the}{ The} subgraph of $G$ induced by a vertex set $U\subseteq V(G)$ {is denoted }by $G[U]=(U,\{uv\in E(G)\mid u,v\in U\})$.